will-byrne-hp/find/docs/widgets-dev-docs.md

 There are three types of widget currently supported in Find: [Standard][sw], [Updating][uw] and [SavedSearch][ssw] widgets.
 These three widget types should cover most use cases and can all be implemented quickly by extending their abstract views.

 ### Standard Widget
 A standard widget is designed to be largely static.
 This is not to say that the widget itself can not change (see the [Current Time and Date Widget][ctdw] above) but that it will not be requesting more data from a server or re-rendering the display other than to handle resizing.
-For example: a widget to display a company wide video update.
+For example: a widget to display a company-wide video update.
 > **Note:** If the widget is just a static piece of HTML or an image then the static content or static image widgets should be used and the HTML / image URI passed in via widget settings.

 ### Updating Widget